 Please read through the following information before you begin selecting your courses.
-To speak with an advisor for assistance with course selections, contact Lee Richards (email@example.com or ext.
-101).
-Students in the Master of Arts in Professional Christian Counseling with Ottawa University should contact Roma Royer (firstname.lastname@example.org or ext.
-111) for all academic advising issues.
+To speak with an advisor for assistance with course selections, contact Lee Richards (firstname.lastname@example.org or 602.429.4946).
+Students in the cooperative Master of Arts in Counseling with Ottawa University program should contact Roma Royer (email@example.com or 602.429.4947) for all academic advising issues.
 Please do not hesitate to call if we can help you think through your plans for the year, or if you would simply like someone to review your course selections.

 Once you have determined which courses you would like to take, you can follow the instructions located here to complete the Registration and Payment Processes.

 BC499 Graduate Writing Workshop

 BC499 Graduate Writing Workshop will be required for all incoming credit students, including non-degree.
 BC499 is a non-credit, reduced-tuition course offered by the seminary every semester.

 Students may be exempted from this requirement by applying for Advanced Standing & Course Validation.